lgss/lgss-digital-tech-playbook/development/accessibility.md

 3. If the web content sets a timer, the user must have the option to adjust/extend it

+ **Example:** Where an application has a session time out, this timer needs to be extendable by the form filler (or be at least 20  hours)

 4. A mechanism to allow the users to exit/remove repetitive blocks of content

  **Example:** Skip to content at the top of the page to bypass common nav bar